 The average wind speed here is just over 20 miles per hour, which means it’s likely going to go past that during the year.
 Fear not, though.
 Your overhead door isn’t at risk of breaking just yet.

 As we say, garage doors don’t collapse after 20 miles per hour wind, but they will start to weaken.
 Consistent gusts of 20mph wind will, slowly but surely, cause your door some significant issues.

 In other good news, it’s worth us saying that 20mph is usually the minimum that garage doors can stand.
 There are lots of garage doors out there that can take winds of up to 100mph, and some that can even withstand gusts of 200mph.
 Impressive!

-So the big question is, how much wind can your garage door installation stand?
-If you’ve had it done recently, your overhead door company should have told you, but if not, we can help.
+So the big question is, how much wind can your garage door model withstand?
+If you’ve had it installed recently, your overhead door company should have told you - but if not, we can help.

 The answer to the question we’ve posed depends entirely on the door you have.
 Hopefully your door is relatively modern, which means it will offer a PSF rating.
 This should be clearly documented on the inside of your garage door.
 Look for an orange or yellow label.